anmolkoul11/CG_prog5/README.md

-# prog4 shell
+# 3-D Galaxian

-This repo branch contains a shell for program 4 in nc state cg class 2020.
+This repo branch contains a shell for our project Galaxian, as final project submition in nc state cg class 2024(CSC 561).